Chris Kise: Early life and education

 Kise was born in 1964 or 1965.
 He graduated from Florida State University College of Law in 1990 after obtaining a degree in accounting from the University of Miami in 1986.
-While studying, he also worked as the managing editor and the articles editor of the Florida Law Review.
+While studying, he also worked as the managing editor and the articles editor of the Florida State University Law Review.

 Career

 Kise unsuccessfully ran for Senate as a Republican in the 1998 United States Senate elections.

 In 2002, friend Charlie Crist chose Kise to be second Solicitor General of Florida, his term starting in 2003 and ending in 2006.
-Later, Kise worked as a legal advisor Crist.
-He was won four US Supreme Court cases.
+Later, Kise worked as a legal advisor to Crist.
+He has won four US Supreme Court cases.
 In 2008, he was criticised by Public Service Commissioner Nancy Argenziano for working as the government's special adviser on energy and climate change while also representing companies responsible for pollution.
 Until 2016, Kise was on the board of directors of Enterprise Florida.
 In 2019, Kise was a transition advisor for Ron DeSantis.
 Other clients have included Rick Scott, Charlie Crist, and Andrew Gillum.

-On August 30, 2022 Kise joined the team of lawyers supporting Donald Trump during the FBI investigation into his handling of government documents.
+On August 30, 2022, Kise joined the team of lawyers supporting Donald Trump during the FBI investigation into his handling of government documents.
 The same day, Kise left Tallahassee law firm Foley & Lardner and joined Miami law firm Continental PLLC to do that work.
 Kise's fee for the work was US$3 million, and was paid from Trump's Save America PAC.
-A month later, Trump shifted Kise's responsibilities towards other legal work, including legal issues arising from Trump's role in the January 6 United States Capitol attack.
+A month later, Trump shifted Kise's responsibilities toward other legal work, including legal issues arising from Trump's role in the January 6 United States Capitol attack.